Dividend Power Score

 Company Overview

-Transocean Ltd. is a global offshore drilling contractor that provides contract drilling services for oil and gas companies, primarily focused on technically complex offshore environments.
-The company operates within the energy services and offshore oil and gas drilling industries, with a strategic emphasis on ultra-deepwater and harsh-environment drilling.
-Transocean’s core revenue is generated through long-term drilling contracts with major integrated oil companies, national oil companies, and independent exploration and production firms.
+Transocean Ltd. (NYSE: RIG) is an offshore drilling contractor that provides drilling services for oil and gas wells worldwide, with a primary focus on deepwater and ultra-deepwater environments.
+The company operates in the offshore energy industry and derives most of its revenue from long-term contracts with integrated oil companies, national oil companies, and independent exploration and production firms.
+Its fleet consists primarily of high-specification floating drilling rigs, including ultra-deepwater drillships and harsh-environment semisubmersibles designed for technically complex offshore projects.

 Business Operations